 Fabrication Laboratories (Fab Labs) are classroom facilities located on a school campus where students and members of the community can learn hands-on skills related to jobs in STEM fields (science, technology, engineering, and math).
 During the 2015-2017 budget, a grant program was created to help provide funding for school districts across the state.
 Rob is dedicated to continuing to support this initiative.

-Paid for by Rob Swearingen for Assembly
+Paid for by Friends of Swearingen

 Copyright © 2015